Best outdoor restaurants Edinburgh: 15 incredible al fresco dining spots in the Scottish capital

 YOU MIGHT ALSO LIKE

-We’ve put together this guide to Edinburgh’s best outdoor restaurants so that you can quickly find an al fresco spot that suits your needs when you’re next looking.
-Whether it’s outdoor fine dining you’re looking for, a terrace with a view, or simply a fantastic beer garden which offers food, one of these options is sure to tickle your fancy.
+We’ve scoured the city to round up Edinburgh’s best outdoor restaurants so that you can easily find an al fresco spot that suits your needs.
+Whether it’s outdoor fine dining you’re looking for, a terrace with a view, or simply a fantastic beer garden which offers food, one of these al fresco spots in Edinburgh is sure to tickle your fancy.

 Timberyard